keeperdao/kips/KIP-15/KIP-15.md

 | Treasury analyst |   5    | 60 |

-#### KIP15b6 Studio: 240 ROOK
+#### Studio: 240 ROOK

-Over the coming months, Watts will be standing up the Studio Team to fuel high-quality, in-house content generation that will help to consistently communicate our brand, mission, and gigabrain concepts as well as cementing our partnerships and mythos.
-We’ll be hiring design and production roles to flesh out our creative skillsets and commissioning projects in the interim.
+We intend to use ROOK grants for part-time roles or for bridging part-time to full-time work, on a studio team that can fuel high-quality, in-house content generation.
+This content will help to consistently communicate our brand, mission, and values, as well as cementing our partnerships and mythos.
+We’ll be seeking to onboard for design and production roles to flesh out our creative skillsets, and commission projects in the interim.

 | Description | Per Week (ROOK) | Total (ROOK) |
 | ----------- | -------- | ----- |